Andrej Lukić

 Andrej Lukić (/hr/; born 2 April 1994) is a Croatian professional footballer who plays as a centre-back for Polish club Ruch Chorzów.

 Club career

 Lukić made his Croatian First Football League debut for Osijek on 20 October 2012 in a game against Zadar.

-On 21 August 2018, he joined Apollon Smyrni on a season-long loan from Braga.
+On 21 August 2018, he joined Apollon Smyrnis on a season-long loan from Braga.

 On 1 August 2019, he joined Moldovan club Sheriff Tiraspol on loan.

 On 19 January 2022, Lukić moved to Mezőkövesd in Hungary.

 After two years in Hungary, on 1 July 2024, Lukić joined Polish second tier club Ruch Chorzów on a two-year contract.